CyberTrainingUSAF/Powershell_Training/03_Powershell_Commands/01_Anatomy_of_a_command.md

 **Powershell Example Code**

 We’ve said PowerShell is for solving problems that involve writing code.
 By now you’re probably asking “Dude!
 Where’s my code?”
 Enough talk, let’s see some example code!
-First, we’ll revisit the Get-ChildItem example.
-This time, instead of displaying the directory listing, you’ll save it into a file using output redirection like in other shell environments.
+First, we’ll visit the Get-ChildItem example.
+Instead of just displaying the directory listing, you’ll save it into a file using output redirection like in other shell environments.
 In the following example, you’ll use Get-ChildItem to get information about a file named somefile.txt in the root of the C: drive.
 Using redirection, you’ll direct the output into a new file, c:\foo.txt, and then use the type command to display what was saved.
 Here’s what this looks like:

 ```powershell